 Founded in 2007 by Eran Chen, ODA’s distinctive residential projects seem to ripple and blossom in the urban realm.
 From housing to libraries to mixed-use structures, ODA’s design philosophy is both socially inclusive and visually compelling.
 I spoke to Eran Chen about his ideal city, the challenges behind designing “permeable buildings,” and what he learned from his dealings with Donald Trump.

 Eran Chen is a busy man.
 In addition to running his decade-old practice ODA, which so far has designed 45 buildings in New York City, Chen is also on the board of the Bezalel School of Art and Design in Jerusalem, where he guest lectures.
-The week I sent him questions, his PR agent informed me that the 45-year-old architect “just clinched Beauty was never a matter of choice for me but rather an intuitive reflexa very exciting international commission and had to, somewhat unexpectedly, zip off to the Netherlands.”
+The week I sent him questions, his PR agent informed me that the 45-year-old architect “just clinched Beauty was never a matter of choice for me but rather an intuitive reflexa very exciting international commission and had to, somewhat unexpectedly, travel abroad.”
 This dynamic spirit is reflected in ODA’s work, which upends expectations of what high-density housing can be.
 Chen, who after graduating from school in Israel started out by designing McDonald’s branches, is an architect who combines a keen understanding of commercial reality with aesthetic adventure.
 Our conversation touched on everything from ODA's work on the Melrose housing project in Brooklyn to his reflections of encountering the titular tyrant of the Trump Tower.

 What is your concept of an ideal urbanity?